Working with Connector SDK

 andrequests:2.32.3

 is available when executing your code.
-Please do not declare them in yourrequirements.txt
+Do not declare them in yourrequirements.txt

 to avoid dependency conflicts.